tpitkanen/numba_mcerd/README.md

 Python 3.8 or newer is required.
 Git is required for version control and cloning the repository.

-These instructions are for Windows.
+These instructions are for CMD on Windows.
 Other operating systems use fundamentally similar commands, but the specifics differ.

 1. Clone the repository
 ```